daitangio/misterio/README.md

 !!
 The support command are not required to run misterio.
 They are provided to leverage devops pipeline with a consistent way of manipulating misterio ecosystem.

-## About localhost
+## About special localhost hostname
-To be able to test misterio we designed also ability to manage localhost hostname.
+To be able to test misterio we designed also ability to manage magic hostname containing localhost, with special meaning.
-Refrain from using localhost as a hostname in production, to avoid potential bug.
+Refrain from using it in production, to avoid potential bug.
-This feature can be removed in the future and it is not part of the misterio specification.

 # The Bonus: stacks